MarionMoussay/binder_test/chapters/chapter1.md

 ---
-title: 'Chapter 1: c'est le chapitre 1'
+title: 'Chapter 1: Getting started'
 description:
   'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'